jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

 .. code-block::

-   ./concept -p params/tutorial -c '_de = "dynamical"' -c '_lin = "dark energy + metric"'
+   ./concept -p params/tutorial -c "_de = 'dynamical'" -c "_lin = 'dark energy + metric'"

 and re-plotting, we see that we indeed achieve the same result as when running with photons and neutrinos.